-On this day in film history, May 8th, the universe of Star Trek, as seen by J.J Abrams, came hurtling into theaters.
+On May 8th, 2009, the universe of Star Trek, as seen by J.J Abrams, came hurtling into theaters.

 Oh where to begin with this movie, with this concept!
 I was initially thrilled that a new Star Trek movie was being made (Star Trek: Nemesis (2002) having been billed as the final adventure) and couldn’t wait to learn more.
 And then details began to come out, that this movie was going to be different, the “How they all met” story, as it were.
 But the previews didn’t look right to me, the story they were telling seemed off somehow.
 And then the movie came out and I learned why.
 This movie was set in a totally different universe.
 Effectively, the Star Trek universe that had been established since 1966…really didn’t exist anymore.

 Don’t get me wrong, I’m not trying to bash the actors (they did a fine job) or the soundtrack (even though Goldsmith and Horner created much better sounds for their respective Star Trek films), it’s just, calling this an “alternate universe” is just a fancy way of saying they rebooted the series but they didn’t want it to look like one.
 A reboot is a reboot, and, maybe I’m in the minority but, Star Trek didn’t need one (in my opinion).
 I’m okay with a new cast of characters, but recasting the original crew does not sit right with me.